AY2526S1-CS2103T-T09-4/tp/docs/UserGuide.md

 **Format**: `delete INDEX[, INDEX, ...]`

 **Examples**:
-* `list all` followed by `delete 2` deletes the 2nd person in BrewBook.
+* `list all` followed by `delete 2` deletes the 2nd person in the address book.
-* `find alex` followed by `delete 1, 2` deletes the 1st & 2nd person in BrewBook following the index of the new list.
+* `find alex` followed by `delete 1, 2` deletes the 1st & 2nd person in the address book following the index of the new list.

 <div markdown="1" class="alert alert-warning">:exclamation: **Constraint:**
   - The index must be a positive integer.